Haventec/authenticate-ui-sdk/authenticate-angular-sdk/projects/reference-openid/README.md

 * The app requires values for for the following properties, which will form part of many calls to the Haventec Authenticate APIs:

     1. applicationUuid: string - You may assign this value to APPLICATION_UUID within the application.constants.ts file of this project for global reference.
-    2. apiKey: string - If you are using the authenticate-node-server, set this value witin the config.js file of that directory.
+    2. apiKey: string - If you are using the authenticate-node-server, set this value within the config.js file of that directory.
 Otherwise, ensure your code specifies this as required by the API signatures.

 ### Haventec Authenticate API SaaS ###